Longworth House

 Longworth House is an historic country house at Longworth in the English county of Oxfordshire (formerly in Berkshire).
 It is a Grade II listed building.

-It was owned by the Marten family during the 16th and 17th centuries.
+It was owned by the Marten family during the 16th and 17th centuries and known as Longworth Lodge.
 Former residents include Sir Henry Marten, Judge of the Admiralty Court.
+Also Daniel Bunce who died in 1754 and William White who died in 1774.